 But then I got to fondle the hardware.
 During the initial visit with my orthopedic surgeon, he brought in an implant for me to play with.
 It was a gorgeous, awe-inspiring piece of modern machinery — almost Zen-like in its shining simplicity and austere precision.
 The cementless implant technology my doctor's clinic uses was co-developed by them and has been implanted into thousands of patients.

 The description of it reads like something from a William Gibson novel.
 I now sport a Duroloc® 100 acetabular titanium cup with sintered titanium beads for in-bone growth adhesion.
 I have a bleeding-edge Marathon® polyethylene liner with irradiated cross-linked polymers for tighter bonding and longer wear rates.
-My Prodigy® brand stem has a 28mm cobalt-chrome head and a cobalt-chrome
+My Prodigy® brand stem has a 28mm cobalt-chrome head and a cobalt-chrome femoral component with sintered cobalt-chrome beading for bone in-growth fixation.
+Where 2001's HAL 9000 was fond of telling people that he was made at the H.A.L. plant in Urbana, Illinois, I can now boast that part of me was manufactured by DePuy Industries of Warsaw, Indiana.

 Geeking out with the doctor, discussing the details of the hardware while absent-mindedly gliding the sensuously smooth cobalt-chrome ball around inside the polyethylene cup, I felt a growing reassurance.
 The doctor, a third-generation member of an orthopedic dynasty (with books on Amazon!, I comforted myself); the world-renowned clinic; the smart-looking hardware — it all started to hum like well-oiled machinery, machinery to which I found myself increasingly willing to submit.
-In the midst of my newfound courage and enthusiasm, I looked over at my wife and realized, by the green cast to her cheeks, that the she was more in need of smelling salts than tech specs.
+In the midst of my newfound courage and enthusiasm, I looked over at my wife and realized, by the green cast in her cheeks, that the she was more in need of smelling salts than tech specs.

 As if to drive home the irony of my situation with all the subtlety of an operating room bone hammer, I had to endure several unpleasant procedures other patients usually get to skip.
 Because of my higher risk of mutated bone growth, I had to have my hip irradiated the morning of the surgery.
 There I was, at 8am (closer to my bedtime than my morning), strapped to a slab, having my thigh sketched on with markers by a team of X-ray techs.
 Then, the slab started moving upward and I was raised into a room-sized X-ray machine in a scene unsettlingly reminiscent of Bride of Frankenstein.
 Once inside this giant, Soviet-looking contraption, I was asked to remain stock-still, while the machine creaked and twisted around me.
-Along the rim, in an obviously feeble attempt to entertain the children unfortunate enough have to endure this frightening device, marched a parade of little worn cartoon stickers of The Jetsons, featuring everyone's favorite mechanical domestic, Rosie.
+Along the rim, in an obviously feeble attempt to entertain the children unfortunate enough have to endure this frightening device, marched a parade of little cartoon stickers of The Jetsons, featuring everyone's favorite mechanical domestic, Rosie.
 The semiological significance of this gave me something to bite down on as the flesh around my femur received a full-on assault of gamma radiation.
-I also had to brave the terrifying experience of being intubated while I was still awake.
+I also had to brave the terrifying experience of being intubated while still awake.
 Most patients can have their head tilted back to establish an airway while they're doped beyond memory.
 Because of my fused-forward neck, I had to be semi-awake while they shoved tubes into my throat and my body tried to heave them up.
 I have the most bizarre alien abduction-like memories of masked and hooded technicians frantically struggling to overcome my gag reflexes.
 They also wanted me to be awake in the recovery room before they removed the air tube.
 This felt a little bit like drowning, which mercifully, lasted for only a few seconds.

 In Donna Haraway's landmark 1985 essay "A Cyborg Manifesto," she suggested that severely handicapped people often have the most heightened understanding of their relationship with technological augmentation.
 Being handicapped, I can vouch for the truth of Haraway's statement – in spades.
 Recovering in the hospital, I discovered a huge cyborged population she had apparently overlooked: the elderly.
 The average age of a joint replacement patient is 63.
 At 42, I was the ward's resident whippersnapper.
 Sitting in our wheelchairs, our patient-controlled morphine pumps clicking away, our catheters sluicing liquid into alarmingly-full urine bags (they don't empty those things nearly enough), I was stunned to hear all of my fellow implantees' war stories.
 Most everyone on the ward was on a second, third, or fourth replacement.
 One patient was on her sixth implant (two shoulders, two hips, and two knees).
 She's eighty and has made plans to live past a hundred, so she takes all of the risk, pain, and rehabilitation in stride.
 For her, it's a worthwhile investment to buy a few more decades of life.
 My hospital roommate, in his 70s, had basically stopped off for a knee replacement before he and his wife took a trip around the world.
 Both of them had been plagued with recent health problems (quadruple bypass surgery, ovarian cancer, arthritis).
 "I'm just here for a little tune-up before we hit the road," he joked.